-- (1) Mr. Ziegler and Mr. Peyree each became one of our NEOs for the first time for fiscal 2021.
-Thus, under the SEC's rules, we are not required to report their compensation for any year before fiscal 2021. - (2) Reflects the dollar amounts of the aggregate grant date fair value, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, Stock Compensation, of the stock awards and option awards granted to the NEO for the years shown.
+- (1) Mr. Totman became one of our NEOs for the first time in fiscal 2022. - (2) Ms. Olmstead has served as the Company's Chief Human Resources Officer since October 2018.
+Ms. Olmstead was an NEO in fiscal 2021 and again became an NEO in fiscal 2023.
+However, Ms. Olmstead was not an NEO in fiscal 2022. - (3) Mr. Moriarty served as the Company's Chief Financial Officer from August 2017 to May 2021.
+Mr. Moriarty served as the President, LendingTree Marketplace and Chief Operating Officer from May 2021 until his departure from the Company on July 31, 2023.
+Mr. Moriarty consulted from August 1, 2023 through February 1, 2024. - (4) Reflects the dollar amounts of the aggregate grant date fair value, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, Stock Compensation, of the stock awards and option awards granted to the NEO for the years shown.
 Generally, the grant date fair value is the amount that we would expense in our financial statements over the award's vesting schedule.
-This includes RSUs relating to the NEO's performance for fiscal 2021 and granted in March 2022.
-For additional information regarding the assumptions made in calculating these amounts, see Note 13 "Stock-Based Compensation" to our audited, consolidated financial statements included in our Annual Report on Form 10-K which was filed with the SEC on March 1, 2022.
-The multi-year nature of our CEO's awards is discussed above under "Long-Term Incentives" on page 41.
-The vesting terms of these equity awards are described in the table below under "Outstanding Equity Awards at Fiscal 2021 Year-End" on page 50 and footnotes to such table.
+For additional information regarding the assumptions made in calculating these amounts, see Note 14 "Stock-Based Compensation" to our audited, consolidated financial statements included in our Annual Report on Form 10-K which was filed with the SEC on February 28, 2024.
+The multi-year nature of our CEO's awards is discussed above under "2020 CEO Employment Agreement" on page 35.
+The vesting terms of these equity awards are described in the table below under "Outstanding Equity Awards at Fiscal 2023 Year-End" on page 41 and footnotes to such table.
 The table does not include grants to family members or spouses of the NEOs.
-For a description of shares beneficially owned by the NEOs, please refer to "Stock Ownership Information" on page 61 below. - (3) Reflects the amounts earned for achievement of objectives under the annual cash incentive programs.
-Information regarding our fiscal 2021 annual incentive program is described in the section above entitled "Annual Incentives," on page 40. - (4) The detailed figures for fiscal 2021 for this column are shown in the table below. - (5) Mr. Moriarty served as the Company's Chief Financial Officer from August 2017 to May 2021. - (6) Mr. Salvage departed from the Company on January 31, 2022.
+For a description of shares beneficially owned by the NEOs, please refer to "Stock Ownership Information" on page 54 below. - (5) Reflects the amounts earned under the annual cash incentive programs.
+Information regarding our fiscal 2023 annual cash incentive program is described in the section above entitled "Annual Incentives," on page 33. - (6) The detailed figures for fiscal 2023 for all other compensation are shown in the table below: